The Department of Music offers enrichment programs for students and teachers each summer. Student camps this summer include:

 Summer at CMS

-The Community Music School also offers a wealth and variety of additional summer camps for students, including camps for flautists, composers, string players, chamber musicians, and a summer band camp.
+The Community Music School also offers a variety of additional summer camps for students, including camps for flautists, composers, string players, chamber musicians and a summer band camp.
 In addition, CMS provides private applied instruction on the full range of band and orchestral instruments, plus piano and voice.